SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 # VideoRender

 ### onProcessVideoFrame
-The method allows to receive an event listener, when obtained a message.
+The method allows to receive the event listener, before coding video frame or after decoding video frame.

 **Gets a parameters list:**